UK forecast guide

 A key to the forecast layer is provided below the timeline if appropriate, you can also use our more Key to symbols and terms.

 To display your chosen forecast, click on the 'Show' option in the bottom right corner of the weather map you are given a choice of 12 layers including rainfall radar, cloud cover, wind and UV.
 Clicking on hide layers you are then able to see the complete map.
-As before you can pan and zoom around the map using the controls in the top left of the map or by using your mouse to click and drag the map and the mouse wheel to zoom in and out.
+You can pan and zoom around the map using the controls in the top left of the map or by using your mouse to click and drag the map and the mouse wheel to zoom in and out.
 Zooming in on a location will display additional location forecasts in that area.

 To view the forecast for a particular time, click on the appropriate section of the time bar below the map.
 You can also animate your forecast using the play button.
 The timeline will vary depending on what forecast information is available for your chosen weather element.
 The time for which the forecast is valid is shown at the bottom right of the map below the map menu.